TrevorMcCormick/trmccormick/docs/aws_certified_solutions_architect_associate/index.md

 After all of this preparation, my wife basically told me I needed to stop studying and just take the exam 😅 So that's what I did!

-## Ta-da
+## Celebrate

+You should have a great cloud foundation if you dove into the above resources and put in the work.
+You can comfortably build a VPC from scratch, you can start tinkering with your own cloud solutions, and you should be able to understand and contribute to your team's cloud strategy, even if your team uses another cloud provider.

-I passed the test without much trouble, flagging only a few questions for review.
-My advice after seeing the questions on the test is that AWS truly provides the best resources, but the labs from A Cloud Guru are vital.
-You really have to build a VPC from scratch in your head to answer the long-form questions on the exam.
-Although I do not think I'm cut out for the Solutions Architect Professional exam, I do want to continue the learning path I'm on through ACG, and potentially take the Data and Analytics specialty exam in the next couple of years.
+Although I do not think will proceed studying for the Solutions Architect Professional exam, I do want to improve my ability to set up cloud solutions for clients.
+I'm planning to learn more about tools like CloudFormation, Elastic Beanstalk, and all of the analytics services.
+I'm currently on the learning path through ACG to take the Data and Analytics specialty exam in the next couple of years.

 {{< figure src="/aws_cssa.webp" width="80%" >}}